WingRiders/get-project-recognition-in-crypto-world/tier1-crypto-platforms/coin-market-cap/ExchangeRegistration.md

     In the "Are you willing to provide (dofollow) linkbacks to CMC?" field, select "yes" if you are willing to include a dofollow link back to CoinMarketCap from your website or platform.

-    A dofollow link is a type of hyperlink that passes SEO (Search Engine Optimization) authority or "link juice" from the referring page to the linked page.
+    A dofollow link is a type of hyperlink that passes Search Engine Optimization (SEO) authority or "link juice" from the referring page to the linked page.
 Providing a dofollow linkback means you agree to link back to CoinMarketCap's website from your exchange's official website or platform.
 By agreeing to provide a dofollow linkback to CoinMarketCap, you are helping to improve the visibility and SEO ranking of CoinMarketCap, which can be beneficial for both sides.

 40. **Integration with CoinMarketCap Telegram bot**